openshift-labs/cloud-native-katacoda/scenarios/microservice-spring-boot/00-intro.md

-In this lab you will learn about Spring Boot and how you can build microservices using Spring Boot and JBoss technologies.
-During this lab, you will create a REST API for the Catalog service in order to provide a list of products for the CoolStore online shop.
+In this scenario you will learn about Spring Boot and how you can build microservices using Spring Boot and JBoss technologies.
+During this scenario, you will create a REST API for the Catalog service in order to provide a list of products for the CoolStore online shop.

 ## What is Spring Boot?